-If you are eligible to enroll in an HMO, the names of the HMOs will appear as options in the Benefits Service Center during annual enrollment (or as a new employee when you enroll for benefits the first time).
+If you are eligible to enroll in an HMO Medical Option, the names of the HMOs will appear as options in the Benefits Service Center during Annual Benefits Enrollment (or as a new employee when you enroll for benefits the first time).
 If you elect coverage under an HMO, all your claims for benefits are solely under the HMO contract or policy and all benefits are provided solely through the HMO.